 BiographyIn part, artistic practices attribute value to processes that can be broadly grouped into the categories of mimesis, the copy and copying.
-The means by which this is articulated within the development of digital reproductive workflows is the focus of my work.
-This involves making both physical and digital sculptures based on the use of everyday technical objects and how they inform our relationship to occupied living space.
-The object selection is secondary to site, where relative location is the priority.
+The means by which this is articulated within the development of 3D digital reproductive workflows is the focus of Elizabeth Wright’s studio, public work and research.
+This can involve producing physical and digital sculptures based on reprographic technical objects and their intersection with lived space.
+Here, the object selection is secondary to site, where relative location is the priority.

 Grants and awards

 - Arts and Humanities Research Council, Imagining Futures through Un/Archived Pasts, £38,775.19, (2018-2022)

 - EU Commission, Digital Markers: Making contingent markers with localized wireless networks, £22,300.14, (2019-2020)

 - British Council Brazil, Digital Technologies, £10,000.00, (2017-2018)